TeamPew/.github/profile/README.md

 ### Roadmap

 #### Backend
-- Move to pipelines using `maestro` instead of crontab
+- Move to pipelines using `maestro` instead of crontab [DONE]
 - Setup logging and warnings when pipelines crash
-- Setup performance graphs using Grafana or similar
+- Setup performance graphs using Grafana or similar [DONE]
 - Split some of the larger modules into parts
 - Create necessary backend services to support a Discord bot and a webapp